The Smart Air DIY Air Purifier

-Average percent reductions of Original DIY Air Purifier, based on 8-hour tests in a 200 sq-ft bedroom.
+Average percent reductions of the Original DIY in 8-hour tests in a 200 sq-ft bedroom.

 Based on an 8 hour test in a 150 sq-ft bedroom.

 Does a simple fan and filter actually reduce pollution?

 Let’s break down this question into three smaller questions:

 1. Is the air coming out of the Smart Air DIY air purifier clean?